10 Empowering Quotes from Women in Politics

 Power Does Not Corrupt

 “It is not power that corrupts but fear.
 Fear of losing power corrupts those who wield it and fear of the scourge of power corrupts those who are subject to it.”—Aung San Suu Kyi, Burmese pro-democracy leader, in her book Freedom from Fear.
-Not super into politics?
-This is how much time we should really spend thinking about the topic.

 What We Do Defines Who We Are

 “Whatever title or office we may be privileged to hold, it is what we do that defines who we are … Each of us must decide what kind of person we want to be—what kind of legacy that we want to pass on.”—Queen Rania Al Abdullah of Jordan at The Women’s Conference

 Education Is Transformational

 “Education is transformational.
 It literally changes lives.
 That is why people work so hard to become educated, and that is why education has always been the key to the American Dream, the force that erases arbitrary divisions of race and class and culture and unlocks every person’s God-given potential.”—Condoleezza Rice, former Secretary of State, at the Boston College Commencement.

 How Not to Be Happy

 “Happiness is not a goal, it is a by-product.
 Paradoxically, the one sure way not to be happy is deliberately to map out a way of life in which one would please oneself completely and exclusively.”—Eleanor Roosevelt, former first lady, in her book You Learn by Living.
 Don’t be embarrassed by asking these common political questions.